prab152/simple-data-pipe-connector-reddit-all-messages/README.md

 [Simple Data Pipe](https://developer.ibm.com/clouddataservices/simple-data-pipe/) connector for [Reddit Ask Me Anything](https://www.reddit.com/r/ama).
 This connector fetches top level comments or all comments and replies for a post, uses the [Watson Tone Analyzer API](http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/tone-analyzer/api/v3/) to determine the sentiment and stores the results using the [Simple Data Pipe SDK](https://github.com/ibm-cds-labs/simple-data-pipe-sdk) in Cloudant.

-The data property for the selected article and every comment in the comment tree (if selected) is retrieved and stored in Cloudant (See [https://www.reddit.com/dev/api](https://www.reddit.com/dev/api) for more information).
+The data property for the selected article and each comment is retrieved and stored in Cloudant (See [https://www.reddit.com/dev/api](https://www.reddit.com/dev/api) for more information).
 Since every comment in the comment tree is retrieved and stored individually the replies property for each document is not stored in Cloudant.
 Two additional properties are added to each document: